ishita9988/EDA-on-Netflix-Dataset/README.md

 ## Introduction

 This is an EDA project on Netflix dataset.
 The goal is to analyze and find pattern in the data.
-An interactive dashboard has been created by the help of tableau to extract meaningful insights from the data.
+An interactive dashboard has also been created by the help of tableau to extract meaningful insights from the data.

 ![netflix-tv-interface](https://github.com/ishita9988/EDA-on-Netflix-Dataset/assets/129153274/e305d31b-a49d-4c18-a4f9-19605a724d73)